Cross Labs/Tokyo Institute of Technology, Tokyo, Japan

 The aim for the workshop is the initiation of new means to encourage Artificial Life research towards sustained, positive impact with the potential to be felt beyond the field.
 This will be addressed via an open-ended discussion that begins to set objectives for consideration as end-goals, and for describing means by which progress towards the goals can be monitored or assessed.

-In preparation for the workshop, we will gather input from the community on social media.
-Then, to keep track of the general thread of discussion throughout the workshop half-day, we will conduct an online discussion on Sli.do (online meeting management tool), which can be continued as well.
 The workshop also plans to invite a few speakers to lead the discussions, with input on different important angles, including – but not limited to – representatives from the community, ALifers engaged in policy-making, ALifers from industry.

 Lastly, we also plan to have the workshop connect with the AI industry, which has expressed a desire to connect further with the ALife field.
 We have already reached out to several players in the industry (namely AI companies: Cross Compass in Tokyo and ElementAI in Montréal) that may help in diverse ways, including sending participants to contribute to the workshop, and also offered some funding to invite relevant speakers.
 This seems to connect particularly well with the theme of ALIFE2020: “New Frontiers in AI: What can ALife offer AI?”.